megabytesofrem/azalea-lang/papers/type_system.typ

 == Haskell Syntax: A quick primer
 If you are not familiar with Haskell syntax, here is a quick primer on the syntax used in this paper.

+#block(
+  inset: 8pt,
+  fill: rgb("#fff6da"),
+  width: 100%,
+  stroke: black,
+  [
     - `forall a. a → a` is a polymorphic type, meaning it can work with any type _a_.
 It is equivalent to `∀a. a → a`.

     - `id : forall a. a → a` is a function declaration noting that `id` is a polymorphic function that takes one argument of type _a_ and returns a value of the same type _a_.
 It is equivalent to `id : ∀a. a → a`.

     - `List a` is a type constructor that takes a type _a_ and returns a new type.

+  ],
+)

 #pagebreak()